MAD Celebrity Kinda Alloush

 Follow Me On

-Kinda Alloush is a Cairo-based Syrian actress who started off her acting career in Syrian dramas that were widespread and successful across the Arab world at the time.
-Eventually, Kinda’s talent and ambition enabled her to make her way through the Egyptian TV and film industry, further establishing herself as singular talent among her peers.
+Kinda Alloush is a Cairo-based Syrian actress who started off her acting career in Syrian dramas that were widespread across the Arab world at the time.
+Eventually, Kinda’s talent and ambition enabled her to make her way through the Egyptian TV and film industry, further establishing herself as a singular talent among her peers.

 She has an extensive repertoire of notable works with significant directors across the Arab world, including Chaouki Mejeri, Haitham Hakki, Sherif Arafa, Hatem Ali, Khaled Marei, Mohamed Yassin, and Marwan Hamed.